 Willamette Valley AVA

 Location: The Willamette Valley is 150 miles long and up to 60 miles wide making it Oregon’s largest AVA.
 It runs from the Columbia River in Portland south through Salem to the Calapooya Mountains outside Eugene.
-Named for the river that flows through it, the Willamette Valley has the largest concentration of wineries and vineyards in Oregon and includes seven appellations within its borders: Chehalem Mountains, Dundee Hills, Eola-Amity Hills, McMinnville, Ribbon Ridge, Van Duzer Corridor and Yamhill-Carlton.
+Named for the river that flows through it, the Willamette Valley has the largest concentration of wineries and vineyards in Oregon and includes nine appellations within its borders: Chehalem Mountains, Dundee Hills, Eola-Amity Hills, Laurelwood, McMinnville, Ribbon Ridge, Tualatin Hills, Van Duzer Corridor and Yamhill-Carlton.

 Climate: The Willamette Valley is relatively mild throughout the year, with cool, wet winters and warm, dry summers.
 While moisture is abundant, most of the rainfall occurs in the winter, not during growing season.
 This temperate climate, combined with coastal marine influences, make the gentle growing conditions within the Valley ideal for cool climate grapes, including Pinot noir.
 The Valley enjoys more daylight hours during the growing season than in any other area of the state.
 During this longer growing season, the Willamette Valley enjoys warm days and cool nights, a diurnal temperature swing that allows the wine grapes to develop their flavor and complexity while retaining their natural acidity.